YusukeIwaki/playwright-ruby-client/documentation/docs/api/locator.md

 ```

 Resolves given locator to the first matching DOM element.
-If no elements matching the query are visible, waits for them up to a given timeout.
-If multiple elements match the selector, throws.
+If there are no matching elements, waits for one.
+If multiple elements match the locator, throws.

 ## element_handles